rslifka/fate_of_all_fools/README.md

 1. [FIGHT FOREVERRRR GUARDIANNN](https://www.youtube.com/watch?v=sAhhgmf6Xg8&feature=youtu.be&t=5)!!!

 # Development
 `Fate of All Fools` is a node-based project.
 Please see [package.json](https://github.com/rslifka/fate_of_all_fools/blob/master/package.json) for a list of dependencies.
-Much of the complexity of the project settings has been done to have the modify => refresh => evaluate loop happen as quickly as possible when working locally, so that you can see your changes in DIM the most quickly, since that's where you spend most of your time.
+Much of the complexity of the project settings has been done to have the modify => refresh => evaluate loop happen as quickly as possible when working locally.

 ## Environment
 1. [Install TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) from the Chrome Web Store.